 The Murdock Barbers' bonus advice for a better beard

-Having followed the five essential rules to grow a beard and furthermore adjusted yourself to a regime of good facial hair upkeep, you would be forgiven for thinking that you're home and dry on the path to clean bearded glory.
-The truth is gentlemen, there's so much more that can be done to better look after that beard than you might think.
+Having followed the five essential rules to grow a beard and adjusted yourself to a regime of good facial hair upkeep, you would be forgiven for thinking that you're home and dry on the path to bearded glory.
+The truth is gentlemen, there's so much more that can be done to better look after your beard than you might think.

-Our barbers are bursting with tips and tricks to ensure that you go about your day looking your handsome best.
+Our barbers are bursting with tips and tricks to ensure that you go about your day looking your most handsome.
 This certainly includes sporting the mightiest mound of facial hair imaginable.
 It would just be cruel not to share these extra snippets of wisdom with you.
 So see below some of the best bonus advice for reaching superior levels of good grooming with your beard...

 After washing your beard, don't go in too aggressively with your towel drying technique.
 Instead of ruffling away, pat it down gently.
 You will soak in more moisture while at the same time leave your beard in a better natural shape to work with.